-The TOE provides "Additional Specific Security Functionality (O.Add-Functions)" as specified below.
+The TOE provides Additional Specific Security Functionality (O.Add-Functions) as specified below.

-O.Add-Functions Additional Specific Security Functionality

-The TOE must provide the following specific security functionality to the Smartcard Embedded Software:

-Rivest-Shamir-Adleman Cryptography (RSA)

-Elliptic Curve Cryptography (EC)
+O.Add-Functions Additional Specific Security Functionality The TOE must provide the following specific security functionality to the Smartcard Embedded Software: Rivest-Shamir-Adleman Cryptography (RSA) Elliptic Curve Cryptography (EC) CIPURSE[TM] Cryptography Cipher base Message authentication code (CMAC)

-CIPURSE [TM] Cryptography

-The cryptographic libraries CCL, RSA, EC and the Toolbox library are delivery options, regardless of the version chosen.
+The cryptographic libraries RSA, EC, SCL, CCL and the Toolbox library are delivery options, regardless of the version chosen.
 Therefore the TOE may come with free combinations of or even without these libraries.
-In the case of coming without one or any combination of the cryptographic libraries CCL, RSA, EC and the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and ore CIPURSETM Cryptographic Library.
+In the case of coming without one or any combination of the cryptographic libraries RSA, EC, SCL, CCL, the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or CIPURSETM Cryptographic Library and/or Cipher based Message Authentication Code (CMAC by the SCL).

-The Toolbox Library is no cryptographic library and provides no additional specific security functionality.
+The Toolbox Library is no cryptographic library, provides no additional specific security functionality and thus the Toolbox library is not part of the TOE Security Functionality (TSF).
 End of note.

 This TOE can come with both crypto co-processors accessible, or with a blocked SCP or with a blocked Crypto2304T, or with both crypto co-processors blocked.
 The blocking depends on the customer demands prior to the production of the hardware.
 In case the SCP is blocked, no AES and DES computation supported by hardware is possible.
-In case the Crypto2304T is blocked, no RSA and EC computation - in any of the version stated in chapter 1.1 - supported by hardware is possible.
+In case the Crypto2304T is blocked, no RSA and EC computation supported by hardware is possible.
 No accessibility of the deselected cryptographic co-processors is without impact on any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the cryptographic co-processors.

+In case the SCP is blocked, no AES, no DES and no Cipher based Message Authentication Code (CMAC by SCL) computation supported by hardware is possible and thus the CIPURSE[TM] CL and SCL usage is not possible.
 End of note.

-In case the SCP is blocked, no AES and DES computation supported by hardware is possible and thus the CIPURSETM CL usage is not possible.

-The TOE shall provide "Area based Memory Access Control (O.Mem-Access)" as specified below.
+The TOE shall provide Area based Memory Access Control (O.Mem-Access) as specified below.